flexpool/py-flexpoolapi/docs/worker.rst

 Introduction
 ------------------------------------------

-As py-flexpoolapi is coded in Pythonic Style, there's no such thing as Worker API by itself.
-Instead, the worker API is mounted into the Miner module.
+As py-flexpoolapi is coded in Pythonic Style, the worker API is mounted into the Miner module directly.

 .. code-block:: python